20 Must-See Sights in Pyongyang

 Tower of the Juche Idea

 Opposite the Kim Il-Sung Square perched on the riverbank, you’ll spot the imposing Tower of the Juche Idea.
 This is North Korea’s tallest monument.
 This obelisk commemorates the state ideology of ‘Juche’ developed by Kim Il-Sung.
 ‘Juche’ is loosely translated as ‘self-reliance’ and is otherwise the foundation to the political and economic isolationism of North Korea today.
 Exactly 25,500 granite blocks make up the Juche Tower, each representing a day in the life of Kim Il-Sung by his 70th birthday.
 At the tower’s entry, the local guide will show you a wall of plaques and tributes from those supporting the Juche ideology internationally.
 When we visit, we’ll take you to the top and you’ll get the best views of Pyongyang all to yourself.

 Arch of Triumph

 This is generally the first site you’ll visit after reaching Pyongyang.
 The Arch of Triumph is not to be confused with the 10-meters-shorter Arc De Triomphe in Paris and was built in the exact spot Kim Il-Sung was met with thundering applause upon his return from victory over the Japanese and liberation of Korea.
 Kim Il-Sung became determined for liberation by 1923, but it wasn’t until 1945 that he became successful.
-These dates are now immortalised on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
+These dates are now immortalized on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
 The Arch of Triumph is a spectacle to drive under at night and as of recently, we can even take you up an elevator to get a clear view of the nearby Kim Il-Sung Stadium.

 Monument to Party Founding